 Every year I look at my list and decide what new friends "make the cut."
 I ask Brian, "Should I send one to that new girl that works at your office? or "Should I keep sending one to your great uncle, what's his name?"
 This year we are asking ourselves different questions such as "What are we trying to say with this Christmas card?", "Does sending Christmas cards bring us closer to the holiday spirit?" and "Is all of this really necessary?"

-1. Are paper cards kinda like e-cards now?
+Paper cards are big business.
 First, let's chat about the cards available out there.
 Holy overwhelm.
 Big business, my friends.
 You could pick up a few boxes of cards from Target or Wal-Mart with scenes of happy kids in the snow or Mickey Mouse dressed in red and green.
 Or you can order one online where you upload the best, most professional, most put-together picture of you, your hubby and your perfect children.
+Insert pic here.